Abner F. Patton, P.G.

 James “Mike” Lee

 Vice President of Administration

 Since joining PELA in 1981, Mr. Lee has overseen the company’s expansion, implementing methods of project accounting and quality control that have been verified and accepted by numerous federal, state, and local governments and agencies.
 Mr. Lee’s tenure with the company has been extensive, having served in many roles.
 His experience with contract and subcontract negotiation and maintenance of high-quality accounting and quality control measures, ensures that PELA continues to thrive upon a solid foundation of management practices.
 He is active in driving the company’s marketing strategies, as well as ensuring positive client relations.
 Mr. Lee is a certified management accountant and a certified financial manager.

 Vice President of Environment and Ecology

-Mrs. George has over 40 years of experience with a specialization in hydrogeological investigations spanning the United States.
-Since joining PELA in 1976, she has developed extensive expertise in karst terrane and various environmental issues.
-Particular topics of project management include: drilling supervision, aquifer testing, well inventories, ground and surface water monitoring, interpretation of surface and underground mines, wetlands investigations, flood investigations, review and applicability of federal and state environmental regulations, carbonate rock studies, and oil and gas resource potential.
-Expert testimony is also a notable example of Mrs. George’s expertise She has successfully led numerous studies for hydrogeological, environmental, and mineral resources litigations.
+Mrs. George has over 40 years of experience with specialization in hydrogeological investigations spanning the United States.
+Since joining PELA in 1976, she has developed extensive expertise in karst/carbonate rock hydrogeology and various environmental issues.
+Particular topics of projects include: project development and management, drilling supervision, well inventories, ground and surface water monitoring programs, wetlands investigations, flood investigations, review and applicability of federal and state environmental regulations as related to permitting and operating procedures remedial investigations and feasibility studies at CERCLA and RCRA sites, remediation programs, studies and reporting to address the environmental consequences of the NEPA process, and natural resource evaluation and development.
+Expert testimony is also a notable component of Mrs. George’s expertise.

 Daniel S. Green, P.G.